Using a Computer in Idea Stores

 FREE Wi-Fi Hotspot

-All Idea Stores are Wi-Fi hotspots allowing customers’ free Internet access via a Wi-Fi enabled laptop or PDA.
+All Idea Stores are Wi-Fi hotspots allowing customers’ free Internet access via a Wi-Fi enabled laptop or device.

-Idea Stores do not loan Laptops or PDAs, customers are required to provide their own equipment.
+Idea Stores do not loan Laptops or devices, customers are required to provide their own equipment.

 Daily time restrictions do not apply when accessing the Internet via Wi-Fi.
 To make a Wi-Fi connection you will require the web proxy settings, please ask at the Helpdesk for an instruction sheet on Wi-Fi access.